gvzupko/MIST_Group4_Project1/README.md

 | Mixed Horse Jumping | Equestrian      | Milledege Center | 2025-10-26 12:40:00 | Final     |

 ### Query 3
+Query 3 finds all athletes who won medals and which type, which allows managers to track high-performers and their rankings.

     SELECT
         Athlete.name AS Athlete_Name,
         Winner.medalType AS Medal_Type